AlexDralur/honeypaw/README.md

 ## **Planning stage**
 ### **Target Audiences:**
 ​
-This section is a breakdown of the target audience 3 or 4 bullet points so using our example ​
+* Users interested in petshops.
-* Users interested in retro gaming
+* Users interested in veterinarians in Cork.
-* Users interested in a safe environment to gather and have fun
+* Users interested in pets.
-* Users interested in activities in the Sheffield area ​
+​
 ### **User Stories:**
 ​